-4.1.2 Soil characteristics and soil constraints
+15 4.1.2 Soil constraints

-To account for the soil quality of a given grid-box, the soil constraints of the IIASA/FAO's Global Agroecological Zones (version 3.0 (IIASA and FAO, 2012), and version 1.0 (IIASA and FAO, 2000) for permafrost areas) were translated into the surface fraction unsuitable for farming (Fig. S1).
+To account for the soil quality of a given grid-box, the soil constraints of the IIASA/ FAO's Global Agroecological Zones (version 3.0 (IIASA and FAO, 2012), and version 1.0 (IIASA and FAO, 2000) for permafrost areas) were translated into the surface fraction unsuitable for farming (Fig. S1).
 We considered nutrient retention capacity, rooting conditions, oxygen availability to roots, excess salt, toxicity and workability as well as terrain slope constraints.
 As the study's focus is on the climate imposed limitations, the nutrient content of the soil was not taken into account.
 Here, it can be assumed that sufficient fertilizers are available for the investigated period even with the simulated increases in cultivated area (Vance, 2001; Cordell et al., 2009; Elser and Bennett, 2011; Dawson and Hilton, 2011).
-However, for long-term sustainability it is vital to eliminate the loss of terrestrial phosphorus, e.g. optimizing the application of fertilizers, adapting farming methods such as no-tillage and recapturing and recycling phosphorus.
-The cautious handling of fertilizers is not only key with respect to the available resources, as phosphorus is, effectively, a non-renewable resource (on the global scale the replenishment of phosphorus in the soil occurs on geological time scales).
+However, for long-term sustainability it is vital to eliminate the loss of terrestrial phosphorus, e.g. optimizing the application of fertilizers is not only key with respect to the available resources, as phosphorus is, effectively, a non-renewable resource (on the global scale the replenishment of phosphorus in the soil occurs on geological time scales).
 It is also essential for minimizing agriculture's detrimental impacts on other ecosystems, where an excess of the respective elements can have grave consequences (Rockström et al., 2009).